kaleper/Pomodoro-Timer/README.md

 A chrome extension based on the Pomodoro Technique, a time-management method with time specified intervals of work with breaks inbetween.

 #### Bugs:
-> - 'Alarm' checkbox does not allow a sound notification to be played when checked
+> - ~1s timer delay on button actions

 #### TODO: